 We work with a number of SMSF auditors to make the year end process for you relatively straightforward and in most cases our clients have no requirement to communicate with the SMSF auditor directly.

 Bramelle Partners is continuously ensuring their SMSF knowledge is updated, maintained and SMSF trustees are aware of the latest changes that are impacting them.
-Our latest commentary about the recent superannuation changes can be view here (https://bramellepartners.com.au/whats-new/superannuation-updates-2018/)
+We have monthly blog posts about any updates to superannuation.

 With the recent inquiry by the Royal Commission and financial planners conduct in not providing advice in the best interest of their clients, more and more people are becoming interested in starting their own SMSF and taking control of how their superannuation is invested.
 What are some of the things you should consider when starting your own SMSF.